Math functions¶

 Special values and language features¶

-Indicates whether the underlying value of a Quantity
+Indicates whether the underlying value of a Quantity is an infinity value (positive or negative).

 Signature: